 What are you waiting for?
 Good luck!

 BIO: Jon and Peter have founded The Comedy Crowd, a community that supports comedy creators to learn, collaborate, get feedback and find opportunities to make an impact in comedy.
-To see what they offer visit them here and follow them on Twitter as @thecomedycrowd.
+Follow them on Twitter as @thecomedycrowd.